nwalse/ArraX-ToDoList/README.md

 # ArraX

 ## Why:
 After using to-do list apps such as Apple Reminders and Notion, I still haven't been able to stick to one.
 Many of the apps have a set of great features but also have downsides.
-Notion is great for making lists within lists, but there are too many edit options which makes it confusing and hard to get used to.
-Apple Reminders hs a great recurring event mechanic, but the amount of steps to add time and date to reminders is too long.
-So, I decided to make my own app.
+Notion is great because it is so customizable, but it doesn't have enough reminder features and can be overwhelming to use.
+Apple Reminders has great reminder features, but they take too many steps to use.
+So, I decided to make my own app using the best parts of both apps.

 ### Tools: